-Α vegetables, bread, or protein foods.
-Accomplishment or Update С Establish relationships with county food banks to set up mobile food banks at the Josephine County Senior Resource Center and Central Point Senior Resource Center.
-Nutrition Program Director 7/1/2025 6/30/2029 A ccomplishment or Update
+Establish relationships with county food banks to set up mobile food pantries for older adults at the Josephine County Senior Resource Center and Central Point Senior Resource Center to meet the expressed needs of participants accessing services at these locations.
+Measurable objective to add one (1) food bank location in each county for a total of two (2).
+Program Director 7/1/2025 6/30/2027

-Goal: Increase volunteer recruitment
+Goal: Community engagement with an equitable approach to volunteer recruitment that reflects the population of our service area in a variety of methods.

-Measurable Objectives Timeframe for 2025-2029 Key Tasks Lead Position & Entity (by Mont h & Year) Increase Start End volunteer recruitment Date Date recruitment а Utilize Nutrition Program Facebook to Director, Volunteer Coordinators 7/1/2025 6/30/2029
+Measurable Key Tasks Lead Position & Timeframe for Objectives Entity 2025-2029

-increase awareness.

-Ad ccomplishment or Update

-b Continue to use MOWA social media and recruitment materials/tools.
+(by Mont h & Year) Increase volunteer Start Date End Date recruitment Increase volunteer recruitment program wide to include targeted efforts to engage with those living in rural communities and minority populations including those who identify as BIPOC and/or LGBTQ+ а Utilize Facebook to increase awareness by creating recruitment posts at a minimum of 1x/month to reach those who prefer communicating via social media, targeting local multicultural, rural and LGBTQ+ Facebook groups.
+Nutrition Program Director, Volunteer Coordinators 7/1/2025 6/30/2026 members of our communities Ad ccomplishment or - Update to foster trust and a sense of belonging. b Continue to use MOWA social media and recruitment materials/tools at a minimum of 1x/quarterly.
 Nutrition Program Director, Volunteer Coordinators 7/1/2025 6/30/2029

-Ad ccomplishment or Update

-С Continue to use various tools to outreach for volunteer recruitment and education.
-Nutrition Program Director, Volunteer Coordinators 7/1/2025 6/30/2029

-Ad ccomplishment or Update

-d Recruit among underserved populations and rural committees for all volunteer activities to include the BIPOC and LGBTQIA2S+ community members.
+A ccomplishment or · Update d Recruit among underserved populations and rural committees for all volunteer activities to include the BIPOC and/or LGBTQ+ community members.
+We will sponsor and attend up to four (4) rural and/or culturally specific community events each year to help establish program recognition and foster trust in service delivery and our volunteer opportunities.
 Nutrition Program Director, Volunteer Coordinators 7/1/2025 6/30/2029